Everything you need to know about skills mapping

 In this article, we’ll take you through everything you’ll need to know about skills mapping, how it can benefit you, and how to implement it for best effect.
 Once you have the information you need, you can use it to lay a foundation for skills management with AG5.

-Are certain skills missing in your organization?
-Do certain employees needs extra training?
-Who is qualified to replace an employee off sick?
-Skills mapping can provide you with the answers.
+Are there specific skills missing in your organization?
+Which employees need training?
+Who is qualified to step in if an employee is unexpectedly absent?
+Skills mapping can help you answer these questions.

 Skills mapping is a visual representation of all your employees’ skills.
-[1] It involves analyzing the skills that are required to fill a given role, perform a certain task, complete a project, or round out a team.
+[1] It involves analyzing the skills that are required to fill a given role, perform a certain task, complete a project, or strengthen a team.

 Skills mapping can be applied to an organization as a whole, but also departments, teams, or specific disciplines.
-By using skills mapping, you are better to see what each employee brings to the table, in terms of strengths and weaknesses.
+By implementing skills mapping, you can gain a clearer understanding of each team member’s strengths and areas for development.

 Want to learn more?
 Read our article on the differences between skills and competences.